fjarri/orolo/README.rst

 - Context menu: full event title, Show Time (in case the current time is needed for some reason), Preferences, Quit
 - Show time - how will it work?
 Show for fixed interval, show until next event?
 Former is better, but harder to implement
+  - Should be available as a global keybinding
 - Synchronize with chosen calendar(s) from iCal (set in preferences)
   - When the calendar is added or removed in appears instantly in preferences (can we do that?)
   - When the calendar is removed, stop watching it (shouldn't be any error thrown)